-- strategy building, using and signposting key resources to support with this (Ongoing termly CPD) - Coaching groups re-established with all teaching staff being coached with strategies developing stamina for writing across the school, in the first instance following directed CPD from English Lead. - During the next academic year staff training and curriculum enrichment will include aspirations with career links to engage and encourage children to want to become independent and successful in their learning, with staff CPD supporting and developing this further to maximise pupil outcomes and opportunities. - Further CPD and pupil voice, alongside work scrutiny, will support effective CPD, monitoring and further development to build writing stamina, an area recognised that will benefit from further focus. - Improved maths attainment, with a particular focus on mental arithmetic, for pupils at the end of KS2. - End of KS2 data shows a positive impact from the additional mental arithmetic focus, this is mirrored in internal data across the school for children attaining the expected standard.
+- Maintained writing stamina and attainment for pupils at the end of KS2. - Staff training and professional discussion through staff meetings on promoting independence in the classroom alongside the importance of effective modelling and strategy building, using and signposting key resources to support with this (Ongoing termly CPD) - Coaching groups re-established with all teaching staff being coached with strategies developing stamina for writing across the school, in the first instance following directed CPD from English Lead. - During the next academic year staff training and curriculum enrichment will embed aspirations with career links to engage and encourage children to want to become independent and successful in their learning, proactive engagement in aspirational projects (e.g. Start Small, Dream Big) alongside staff CPDL supporting and developing this further to maximise pupil outcomes and opportunities. - Further CPD and pupil voice, alongside work scrutiny, will support effective CPD, monitoring and further development to build writing stamina, an area recognised that will benefit from further focus. - Increase of maths GDS attainment yet a decrease (of 6%) with EXS attainment (although still above national), with a particular focus on mental arithmetic, for pupils at the end of KS2. - End of KS2 data shows a positive impact from the additional mental arithmetic class focus, this is mirrored in internal data across the school for children attaining the expected standard and with increased mental arithmetic intervention for disadvantaged groups children will make accelerated progress in the fundamentals of mathematics.

 Note: KS1 Cohort: 60 pupils.
 KS2 Cohort: 36 pupils - This is whilst we build up to 2 form entry, with 60 pupils across all cohorts in September 2023.
-(Data taken from Corestats.)
+All groups including disadvantaged pupils includes SEND need (Data taken from Corestats.)

 KS1 data reflects this positive trend also for pupils attaining the expected standard, however, we will be continuing to build upon this next academic year to further recall and deepen strategies to develop deeper understanding and recall with greater depth attainment also across year groups.
-Indicative Data, September 2022 corestats.
-2022 Key Stage 1 Teacher Assessments - Attainment Summary Sandy Hill Academy (DfE: 2448) School Comparator Maths % Expected Standard % Expected Standard % Greater Depth % Greater Depth All pupils 15.1% 12.4% 77.8% 16.7% 68.1% 17.6% 52.0% 6.8% 26.7% 0.0% NCER

-- To achieve improved attendance for all pupils. - As evidenced in our 2 parent surveys last academic year, alongside parent feedback, we sustain positive relations with parents and support our most vulnerable families.
+- To achieve improved attendance for all pupils. - As evidenced in our two parent surveys last academic year, alongside parent feedback, we sustain positive relations with parents and support our most vulnerable families.
 This will continue to be achieved by ensuring open communication with parents and through the support of Parent Support Advisor, Safeguarding and Welfare Team and Pastoral Lead. - Meetings with parents take place if their child's attendance is below the level deemed acceptable, which is broadly: 85% (Autumn term), 90% (Spring Term), 92% (Summer term).
 Expectations for future attendance has been shared during these meetings.
-This procedure had to be interrupted during Covid and remained challenging for many during inconsistent times nationally with wider school openings. - This academic year, revisiting and sharing our Trust Attendance Policy, and working together this resumes fully, following the reintroduction in Spring and Summer term last academic year.
+This academic year we will be following up with all families where attendance is below 93%, in order to reduce the likelihood of persistent absenteeism. - This academic year, revisiting and sharing our Trust Attendance Policy, and working together this resumes fully, following the reintroduction in Spring and Summer term last academic year.
 Attendance will be a focus, as detailed in this plan.